-We process your data is for monitoring and statistical purposes.
+The second reason that we process your data is for monitoring and statistical purposes.
 At this point any demographic data is anonymised, so you can't be directly identified from it.
 We then use this to look at trends/patterns so that we can focus our work on helping students in the best possible way.
+For example, if we see that a lot of mature students or students in a particular department are having the same problems we can look at ways to prevent these problems from occurring in the first place.
+Like approaching the University about changing a policy or looking at how we can better provide support to a particular group of students.